-(a) A person who desires, or is required, to accept an additional position with another state or federal agency will obtain approval to do so by submitting a request (see attachment) through normal administrative channels to the appropriate divisional vice president or comparable administrator.
+(a) A person who desires, or is required, to accept an additional position with another state or federal agency will obtain approval to do so by submitting an Application for Multiple Employment Finding through normal administrative channels to the appropriate divisional vice president or comparable administrator.
 The request will specify the agency involved, the position to be held, the period for which the appointment is to be made, and the details of the compensation to be received.
-The request will also explain how the appointment will benefit the state of Texas and confirm that there is no conflict created by holding the two positions.
+The request will also explain how the appointment will benefit the State of Texas and confirm that there is no conflict created by holding the two positions.

 (b) The divisional vice president or comparable administrator, after coordination with the General Counsel and approval, will prepare and process an order to obtain the required finding by the Board of Regents at their next meeting.